 Under NCLB, the state and federal systems differed in the way that low-performing schools were identified.
 ESSA provides greater flexibility to states to develop high-quality accountability systems.
-When the federal regulations regarding ESSA are released in fall 2016, Texas will be able to use the guidance provided by the specific federal regulations as it develops the A-F accountability system.
-The A-F system to identify underperforming schools in Texas is scheduled to be implemented in the 2017-2018 school year.
+When the federal regulations regarding ESSA are released in fall 2016, Texas will be able to use the guidance provided by the specific federal regulations as it develops the state accountability system for the 2017-2018 school year.